-Emotional Intelligence is about a series of non-cognitive abilities, competencies and skills.
+EI is about a series of non-cognitive abilities, competencies and skills.
 This combination can ensure that someone may have more chances of being successful, work with a focused approach and can deal with setbacks and pressure from their environment.
 Daniel Goleman distinguishes and categorizes a number of components:

 1. Intrapersonal (internal)